-Meridian Trail is a 5.4 mile lightly trafficked loop trail located near Apache Junction, AZ that offers the chance to see wildlife and is good for all skill levels.
+Meridian Trail is a 5.4 mile lightly trafficked loop trail located near Apache Junction, AZ that offers the chance to see wildlife and is rated as moderate.
 The trail is primarily used for hiking, trail running, horses, and mountain biking and is accessible from September until April.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash